shrutishrinivasan/Student-Management-System/README.md

    `python main.py`

-4. Choose your role (Student or Admin) and follow the on-screen instructions to access relevant functionalities.
+3. Choose your role (Student or Admin) and follow the on-screen instructions to access relevant functionalities.

+For more information, please refer to the project report.